zhangys11/mc/README.md

-# mc
+# mc-tk
-A Monte-Carlo toolset for education
+A Monte-Carlo toolkit for educational purposes.

+> pip install mc-tk